Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

 By construction, the random variables $X_{n,\ell}$ are exchangeable, but not independent.
 Writing $\mathbf{u}^\mathbf{X_n} = {u_1}^{X_{n,1}} \cdots {u_m}^{X_{n,m}}$, the generating function

 of the random vector $\mathbf{X}_n=(X_{n,1},\dots,X_{n,m})$ is given by

-This refinement is covered by the multivariate scheme~\eqref{MVF} with small exponents (with a shift: $X_{n+1,\ell}$, instead of $X_{n,\ell}$).
-Similarly, one may study the outdegree of node labelled~$j$, leading to closely related generating functions~\cite{James2015,KuPa2007,Mor2005}. \end{example}
+This refinement is covered by the multivariate scheme~\eqref{MVF} (with a shift due to the derivative: Theorem~\ref{TheMV} thus gives here the asymptotic behaviour of $X_{n+1,\ell}$, which, of course, then gives the asymptotic behaviour of $X_{n,\ell}$).
+Similarly, one may study the outdegree of a node labelled~$j$, as well as multiple nodes, leading to closely related generating functions~\cite{James2015,KuPa2007,Mor2005}. \end{example}

-\begin{example}[Bilabelled increasing trees and refined root degree] As noted in Example~\ref{COMPSCHEMEMulVar-Examplekbund}, it is possible to refine the root degree for bundled trees.
-Continuing from Subsection~\ref{ExBilabelled}, we can refine the root-degree $X_n$ in $3$-bundled bilabelled increasing trees of size $2n$, $X_{n}=X_{n,1}+X_{n,2}+X_{n,3}$, where the $X_{n,\ell}$ are exchangeable.
-The corresponding generating function
+\begin{example}[Bilabelled increasing trees and refined root degree] Continuing from Section~\ref{ExBilabelled}, we can refine the root-degree $X_n$ in $3$-bundled bilabelled increasing trees of size~$2n$, such that $X_{n}=X_{n,1}+X_{n,2}+X_{n,3}$, where $X_{n,\ell}$ is the root-degree in the $\ell$th bundle.
+Note that the random variables $X_{n,\ell}$ are exchangeable.
+The corresponding generating function { } then satisfies